kerlinlobo/data-analytics/excel/NYSE-data-project/README.md

       Here is the link to access the PDF file with the visualizations and insights: [presentation slides](https://drive.google.com/file/d/1L93uj1PZ-JvDPGP0dJSCD-7kvIqIrZ9X/view?usp=sharing)

-2. Creation of dynamic Profit & Loss (P&L) statement for each company.
+2. Creation of dynamic dashboard with Profit & Loss (P&L) statement for each company.

+   The dashboard pulls historical fundamentals data for any company selected from the drop-down list, and calculates Gross Profit and Operating Profit (EBIT) to create the P&L Statement for all the years there is historical data available for that company in the dataset.
+The dynamic dashboard is the fifth tab within the Excel file, and can be accessed through this link: [dynamic P&L statement](https://drive.google.com/file/d/1F_-g2a51PqEmBBwbbpT_MPa_M7SX25Rq/view?usp=sharing)

 3. Creation of financial forecasting model to present future growth prospects for the companies.

 # Dataset Overview